UltraStar-Deluxe/format/spec.md

 >
 > **Breaking Change** in version 2.0.0
 >
-> In versions 0.x and 1.x `START` was specified in seconds as a floating point number.
+> In versions 0.x and 1.x `START` was specified in seconds as a decimal value.
 > Version 2.0.0 changes this to an integer and milliseconds.

 ### 3.15.
 The `PREVIEWSTART` Header